epage/epage.github.io/blog/dev/pr-style.md

 Be careful about too lightly dismissing roadblocks as irrelevant as that can erode trust in the neutrality of your summary with the reviewer.

+Ensure the summary is accessible to readers.
+Too much or unstructured content can overwhelm readers and make it hard to identify or reference important points.
+Consider how an [inverted pyramid](https://en.wikipedia.org/wiki/Inverted_pyramid_(journalism)) structure can apply to content in the summary.
+Liberally formatt with hierarchical bullet points.

 Examples
 - <https://github.com/rust-lang/cargo/issues/2644#issuecomment-1489371226>
 - <https://github.com/rust-lang/cargo/issues/8728#issuecomment-1610265047>